rdfostrich/article-jws2018-ostrich/content/related-work.md

 In summary, IC, CB and TB approaches can perform well for certain query types, but they can be slow for others.
 On the other hand, this efficiency typically comes at the cost of a large storage overhead, as is the case for IC-based approaches.

+[DIACHRON QL](cite:cites diachronql) is a SPARQL query language extension based on the DIACHRON data model that provides functionality similar to these query atoms in order to query specific versions, changesets, or all versions.